ozaner/ozanerhansha.github.io-OLD/_posts/math/calculus/00-0-0-eulers-method.md

 <details>
 <summary><strong>Proof</strong></summary>
-Again, it is intuitive to see this as a result of summing the quadratic LTE's for each step, but a real proof of this for any step $i$ is complicated and I'll do it later when I can.
+It is intuitive to see this as a result of summing the quadratic LTE's for each step but again, a real proof of this for any step $i$ is complicated and so we'll shelve it for now.
 </details>
 <p></p>